Boonville, Indiana

 Boonville is a city in Boon Township, Warrick County, Indiana, United States.
-The population was 6,246 at the 2010 census.
-The city is the county seat of Warrick County.
+The population was 6,712 at the 2020 census.
+The city is the largest community in and the county seat of Warrick County.

 History

 Boonville was founded in 1818 and named for Jesse Boon, father of Ratliff Boon.
 A post office has been in operation at Boonville since 1820.
-Boonville was incorporated in 1858.
+Boonville was incorporated in 1858 as a town and once again in 1906 as a city.

 President Abraham Lincoln studied law in Boonville.
 When Abraham Lincoln and his family moved from Kentucky to present-day Spencer County in 1816, their homestead was then considered to be within Boonville's Warrick County boundaries.
 The future president frequently walked to Boonville to borrow books and watch local attorney John Brackenridge argue cases, thus earning Boonville the distinction of being "where Lincoln learned the law."

 Points of interest

 The Boonville post office contains a casein tempera-on-canvas mural titled Boonville Beginnings, painted in 1941 by Ida Abelman.
 Murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.

 The Boonville Public Square Historic District and Old Warrick County Jail are listed on the National Register of Historic Places.

-WBNL is an AM/FM (1540 AM, 99.9 FM) radio station operated in Boonville.
-Owned by Ralph Turpin, WBNL has been on air for decades.
-WBNL has broadcast sporting events for not only Boonville High School, but also Tecumseh High School.
-Most livestreams are hosted by BHS Teacher Jim Little, and he is usually accompanied by Rick Madden, Jay Miller, Allen Buck, or Tom Presley.